Eloise1988/OPENAI/asyncV2/README.md

 - `max_memory_message` : Stored number of max messages

 3. Run the script with the command `python robotV2.py`
-4. Add the bot to a Telegram group, and mention the bot's username in a message to generate a response from the OpenAI API.
+4. Add the bot to a Telegram group, make sure he has ADMIN priviledges, and mention the bot's username in a message to generate a response from the OpenAI API.

 ## Functionality